maggul/sundials-sandbox/README.md

 make
 ```

-This has been tested using SUNDIALS v7.0.0.
+This has been tested using SUNDIALS v7.1.0.
 Older SUNDIALS installations may be used by changing to a different branch:

-* `main`: designed to work with SUNDIALS v7.0.0 (should work with any v7.x.x)
+* `main`: designed to work with SUNDIALS v7.1.0 (should work with any v > v7.1.x)

-* `sundials-v6.6.1`: designed to work with SUNDIALS v6.6.1 (should work with any v6.x.x)